jdorama.com Forum Index

 Great fun, a sort mixture of Scooby Doo and the UK series Spaced.
 Fast and frantic, and just the right level of silliness, although the final episode may taken things a bit too far.

-Aoi tori [青い鳥]
+Aoi Tori [青い鳥]

 Rating: 10/10 (Watched)